 Term LoanAll you need to know about small business funding in Canada.

-A term loan is the most common type of business loan in Canada offered by banks and lenders.
+A term loan is the most common type of business loan offered by banks and lenders.
 Simply put, these loans allow you to borrow a lump sum of money and repay it over a fixed period of time with regular payments.
-Oftentimes, it is one of the best ways for small and medium businesses to get the funding they need.
+Compared to other business loans in Canada, it is often one of the best ways for small and medium businesses to get the funding they need.

 When You Want Full Control

-Unlike a merchant cash advance that you repay with a percentage of your daily sales, a term loan is a fixed daily installment.
-This gives you even more control over your finances, allowing you to plan for the daily remittance and budget appropriately.
+Depending on what the lender agrees to, term loans can have a fixed or floating interest rate.
+Unlike a merchant cash advance that you repay with a percentage of your daily sales, a term loan is repaid in fixed daily installments.
+This loan agreement gives you even more control over your finances, allowing you to plan for the daily remittance and budget appropriately.
 What’s more, you know the date that you will make your final payment up front.
 This means that you can plan for additional financing if necessary.
 There is no penalty for repaying your loan early.

 When to Choose a Term Loan

-Because term loans have a more stable repayment structure, small businesses can often borrow more money with this type of product than they can with a merchant advance.
+Because term loans have a more stable repayment structure as a fixed rate loan, small businesses can often borrow more money with this type of product than they can with a merchant advance.
 Term loans are excellent for covering all of your business needs, including: